How to Update Your Car’s Outdated Stereo System?

 By the mid-2000s, a lot of head units got phased out by a system of integrated receivers.
 Soon after, USB and Bluetooth connectivity started becoming standard.
-Of course if you’re lucky to have a relatively new model year car, then you really don’t have much to worry about regarding these systems.
+Of course, if you’re lucky to have a relatively new model year car, then you really don’t have much to worry about regarding these systems.
 However, we at Endurance know there are millions of cars that all but predate the vast majority of these factory audio system evolutions.
 Sometimes you just want to bring your car into the proper time of podcasts and music streaming like Spotify.

-Today on ShopTalk we went through 3 big questions regarding changing, or replacing or adding a new audio system to your car.
+Today on ShopTalk we went through 3 big questions regarding changing, replacing, or adding a new audio system to your car.
 So we tested 3 ways to do it on my own car, a 2009 Scion TC in order to work out the proper solution for each.
 Here’s what we found:

 CHALLENGE 1: Replacing What Doesn’t Work

 Solution: Dual XDM16BT receiver ($20)